+Differences in effects of felony record between subgroups are less clear, however.
+In Pager (2003)’s audit experiment, a felony label caused whites’ callback rate to fall from 34 percent to 17 percent and African-Americans’ callback rate to fall from 14 percent to 5 percent.
+So, a felony label caused a bigger percentage drop among African-American testers relative to their no-felony-history rate, a 74 percent drop versus a 50 percent drop for white testers.
+However, a felony-history caused a bigger drop among whites in absolute terms, a 17 percentage point drop for whites versus a 9 percentage point drop for African-Americans.
+This implies that a percentage point increase in the share of applicants with a record would generate a larger absolute fall in callback rates among whites than among African-Americans.

-Differences in effects between subgroups are less clear, however.
-Recent research on “ban the box” policy implementation has found unanticipated effects for minority men, such that in the absence of the box, employers appear to draw on stereotypical assumptions about demographic characteristics and criminal records (Doleac and Hansen 2016).
+Moreover, recent research on “ban the box” policy implementation has found unanticipated effects for minority men, such that in the absence of the box, employers appear to draw on stereotypical assumptions about demographic characteristics and criminal records (Doleac and Hansen 2016).
 Employers exaggerate racial differences in felony conviction rates, such that young men of color are presumed to have a criminal record unless proven otherwise (Agan and Starr 2017; Doleac and Hansen 2016).
 Such discrimination may mean that African American men are already so stigmatized in the labor market that increasing felony history rates for this demographic may have no discernable effect on aggregate employment rates.
 More advantaged subgroups, such as whites and women, however, may experience stronger labeling effects precisely because the felon label is more often associated in employers’ minds with minority men (Chiricos, Barrick, and Bales 2007).
+As Pager (2003, p.
+959) notes, “…whites have greater opportunity overall and thus have more to lose.”
 In this sense, subgroups with lower levels of felony conviction may experience greater negative effects in the labor market since the felon label contradicts stereotypes that employers may typically rely on in making hiring decisions.

+On balance, theoretical and empirical scholarship suggest that the proliferation of criminal records should depress labor force participation at the aggregate-level.
+A negative effect of felony records on employment rates would be in line with prior research demonstrating the stigmatizing effects of a criminal record.
+Conversely, a null or positive effect could indicate that compensating factors, such as work requirements tied to probation or parole status, offset the anticipated negative effects.
+Similarly, the population with felony convictions may already have such precarious labor force attachments that the felony label has a negligible impact in the aggregate.

-In the analysis that follows, we use a generalized differences-in-differences design on a state-level pooled cross-sectional data set that relates changes in states’ not-employed-rate (Yst) over time to their change in share of adults in the community with a felony record (Fst).
+In the analysis that follows, we use a two-way fixed-effect design on state-level, pooled cross-sectional data that relates changes in states’ not-employed-rate (Yst) across years to their change in share of adults in the community with a felony record (Fst).
 We do so for the not-employed-rate for all adults age 18-54, then for several subgroups by race and sex to determine whether and for which groups the rise in felony records has impacted labor force participation rates in the United States.

 Data and Design